vitalab/vitalab.github.io/article/_posts/2021-03-19-DiminishingUncertaintyAL.md

 # Conclusions
 Authors conclude that their methods work well for the hippocampus dataset but not for the pancreas dataset.
-Authors argue that this shows that active learning methods are very dataset dependant and that the discrepancy between the results of the two datasets could be explained by the fact that hippocampus samples were processed by the entire volume while the pancreas samples were split into patches.
+Authors argue that this shows that active learning methods are very dataset dependent and that the discrepancy between the results of the two datasets could be explained by the fact that hippocampus samples were processed by the entire volume while the pancreas samples were split into patches.